 As I started investing in more out-of-state properties, I knew something had to change.
 At first, I tried to enlist the help of some local realtors in the markets where I was working.
 I also tried to hire a few people on Craigslist to drive by and get some pictures of the properties I was trying to buy.

-Occasionally these attempts would work out – but in most cases they turned out to be a huge hassle.
-Most realtors were way to busy to waste their time on me, and the people I found on Craigslist were totally unreliable.
-They either couldn't find the right property, couldn't get good pictures, or would just flake out altogether.
+Occasionally these attempts would work out – but in most cases, they turned out to be a huge hassle.
+Most realtors were a way to busy to waste their time on me, and the people I found on Craigslist were totally unreliable.
+They either couldn't find the right property, couldn't get good pictures or would just flake out altogether.